ARIZONA

 (1864 - 1891), Camp Verde

-Originally known as Camp Lincoln (1), or Camp on the Verde River, an outpost of Fort Whipple, then located five miles south at the Verde River and West Clear Creek.
-Built by the NM Volunteers, and garrisoned by regular troops in 1866.
-The camp moved four miles north in 1866.
-Renamed Camp Verde (2) in 1868.
-Moved one mile further north to its present site near Beaver Creek in 1871, known as New Camp Verde.
-It was renamed again in 1879.
-The government auctioned off the fort in 1891 and only four buildings (Officers' quarters) now survive.
+Originally known as Camp on the Verde River, an outpost of Fort Whipple, located five miles south of the present fort at the Verde River and West Clear Creek, it was established by the NM Volunteers (1st Infantry) in January 1864 to protect the farmers and miners of the area.
+Camp Lincoln (2) was later established in December 1865, at or near the site of a crude stone fort (Clear Creek Fort) recently built by local farmers in an ancient Indian ruin (May 1865).
+The camp was moved four miles north in 1866 and retained the name when it was garrisoned by Army Regulars in September 1866.
+Renamed Camp Verde (2) in November 1868.
+Moved one mile further north to its present site near Beaver Creek in the spring of 1871, known as New Camp Verde.
+It was officially designated a fort in April 1879.
+The usual garrison was two companies each of infantry and cavalry.
+Ordered abandoned in April 1890, but remained garrisoned by elements of the 9th Infantry until April 1891.
+The government auctioned off the fort in 1899 and only four buildings (Officers' quarters) now survive.
 A museum is in one of these buildings.
-Photos of Fort Verde
+See also The Disassembly of Fort Verde from The Camp Verde Bugle

-(thanks to Jerry Blanz for providing correct location info)
+(thanks to Jerry Blanz for providing additional info)

 Camp Ilges